All your life, you’ve known you wanted to have a career in the medical field.

 Many medical assistants will help the doctors perform minor surgical procedures and do other treatments on patients, while some will spend more time on administrative work such as billing and insurance.

-According to Salary.com, statistics show that median hourly wage for a medical assistant is about $16 per hour.
+It’s a good idea to look for any sites specific to your field for salary data.
+These sites may have info on industry average wages.
 These jobs are typically full time and during normal business hours.
 Some medical assistants will need to work evenings and weekends, depending on the practice.

 A typical day for a medical assistant will vary depending on the office.